National Rugby League: By season

-Ranking: Teams are ranked in order of premierships won, grand final runners up then minor premierships won.
-To see the complete list of premiers in Australian Rugby League, see List of National Rugby League Premiers.
+By club

+Although the NRL was not formed until 1998, the league recognises clubs who were named Premiers before the league's foundation.
+Clubs highlighted in green indicates those currently competing in the NRL; years in bold indicate those in the NRL era.
+The club that are the current defending premiers are highlighted in yellow.
+The Gold Coast Titans and the Dolphins are the only current clubs that have not reached a grand final.

 Players

 National Rugby League footballers are among Australasia's most famous athletes, commanding multimillion-dollar playing contracts and sponsorship deals.
 Each club in the NRL has a "top squad" of twenty-five players, who are signed under a salary cap.
 For the most part, the players who play in NRL matches are sourced from these top squads.
 During a season the need may arise for a club to use players outside these 25, in which case players are usually sourced from the club's corresponding NRL Under-20s team or a feeder club in the New South Wales Cup or Queensland Cup.

 Demographics

 In the recent years, the influence of Polynesian players on the NRL has grown, with figures from the 2011 season showing that 35% of NRL players and over 45% of NRL Under-20s players are of Polynesian background.
 This increase in Polynesian players has been blamed for the decline of Indigenous players, dropping from 21% in the 1990s to 11% for the 2009 season.

 The first Indigenous Australian to play in the NSWRL/NRL was New South Wales Rugby League premiership player George Green, who debuted in 1909.
 Since that time, many high-profile indigenous athletes have played in the competition, including Arthur Beetson (the first Aboriginal person to captain an Australian national team in any sport) and former Test match representatives Johnathan Thurston and Greg Inglis.

 At the elite level of the game, Indigenous Australians represented 35% of the roster for the Kangaroos, 21% of players at the 2012 State of Origin series, 12% of NRL players and a further 8% of the NRL Under-20s players.
 By way of comparison, 2.3% of the Australian population identified themselves as Indigenous in the 2006 Australian census.

 To celebrate the strong Indigenous ties to the game, the NRL holds a preseason All Stars game, featuring a team made up of Indigenous Australians playing a publicly voted team consisting of the non-Indigenous players, and an Indigenous Leadership Group has formed, consisting of the game's elite Indigenous players.
 The Leadership Group hosts regular multi-day camps where all Indigenous NRL players are invited to learn more about Indigenous culture.

 Both the All Stars match and the Leadership Group were ideas pioneered by former player Preston Campbell, with the All Stars man of the match receiving the Preston Campbell medal.